chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] Export: Quick fix no longer available for public modules]
+- [x] Export: Only add warning for export if module is private
 - [x] Do not show custom type intent for docstrings

 ## Completed Tasks (oldest first)